Ulyanovsk Russia Travel Guide

 Pizza and pasta are specifically popular.

-Sushi is widely available city-wide.
+Sushi is widely available across the city.

 Known for flavorful meat dishes and baked goods.